fabiand/instanceTypes/instanceTypes.md

 The M Series provides resources for memory intensive applications.

 ### Characteristics

-Specific characteristics of this series are:- Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload
+Specific characteristics of this series are:
 - Hugepages are used in order to improve memory performance
-- Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload

 ### Instance Types

 The following instance types are available in this series:

 Name       | Cores | Memory